Recidivism Reduction Checklists

 - Putting Public Safety First: 13 Parole Supervision Strategies to Enhance Reentry Outcomesv

-The Recidivism Reduction Checklists were developed by the National Reentry Resource Center, a project of the CSG Justice Center, which is funded through a grant from the U.S. Department of Justice’s Bureau of Justice Assistance.
+The Recidivism Reduction Checklists were developed by the National Reentry Resource Center, which is operated by the CSG Justice Center and funded through a grant from the U.S. Department of Justice’s Bureau of Justice Assistance.

-The Association of State Correctional Administrators (ASCA) and the Bureau of Justice Assistance, Office of Justice Programs, U.S. Department of Justice (BJA) have served as key partners in the conceptualization, development, and dissemination of the recidivism reduction checklists.
+The Association of State Correctional Administrators (ASCA) served as a key partner in the conceptualization, development, and dissemination of the recidivism reduction checklists.

 ivCenter for Effective Public Policy, “Increasing Public Safety through Successful Offender Reentry: Evidence-based and Emerging Practices in Corrections” (Silver Spring: Center for Effective Public Policy, 2007).